rayraib/holbertonschool-low_level_programming/README.md

 ## 0x08-static_libraries
 Project is to learn about libraries, how to create
 ## 0x09-argc_argv
-Project is to learn about 'argc' and 'argv', what they are and how to use them.
+Project is to learn about `argc` and `argv`, what they are and how to use them.
 ## 0x0A-malloc_free
 To learn about what malloc, how and where to use it, and practice its usage.
 ## 0x0B-more_malloc_free